flyingtext/aissembly/docs/parser.md

 python -m aissembly_core.runtime path/to/program.asl --llm llm_functions.json --reparse-iterations 2
 ```

 The optional `--llm` flag loads LLM function specifications in JSON format.
-The
+`--reparse-iterations` forwards to ``ParserOptions.reparse_iterations`` and
-`--reparse-iterations` flag controls how many times the source is reparsed line
+controls how many times the source is reparsed line by line before execution
-by line before execution (default is `1`).
+(default is `1`).

 ## Example